uny11/HI/README.md

 - Python 3.x or more

 ### How to use
+- Reboot (or start) your tasks files:

+**python hi.py init**

-- Add a task:
+- Add a task (argument = "+"):

 **python hi.py + this is my first task for @me #test <27/10/17>**

-- List the current task (This is the Heart of program):
+- List the current task (argument "ls" This is the most important thing! in program):

 **python hi.py ls**

-- check a task
+- check a task due with argument "ok":

 **python hi.py ok personal 1**

-- un-check a task
+- un-check a task with argument "N":

 **python hi.py N personal 1**

-- archive a task
+- archive a task with argument "-":

 **python hi.py - personal 1**